 Don’t worry.
-My man, I got you covered.
+I got you covered.

-So, Can you sort folders by size?
+Can you sort using a folder’s size?

 Yes of course.
 You will see an option at the upper part of the screen below the Directory Path to organize the folders according to size.
 Just click on the arrow to sort folder by size.